bbros-dev/goose/book/src/getting-started.md

 The per-request metrics include a third table, showing the slowest page load time for a range of percentiles.
 In our example, in the 50% fastest page loads, the slowest page loaded in 19 ms. In the 75% fastest page loads, the slowest page loaded in 21 ms, etc.

-In real load tests, you'll most likely have multiple task sets each with multiple tasks, and Goose will show you metrics for each along with an aggregate of them all together.
+In real load tests, you'll most likely have multiple task sets each with multiple tasks, and Swanling will show you metrics for each along with an aggregate of them all together.

-Refer to the [examples directory](https://github.com/tag1consulting/goose/tree/master/examples) for more complicated and useful load test examples.
+Refer to the [examples directory](https://github.com/begleybrothers/swanling/tree/master/examples) for more complicated and useful load test examples.